-While it’s great to be generous towards others, digging yourself into debt to do so is crazy.
+While it’s great to be generous towards others, digging yourself into debt to give gifts is crazy.

 If you cast your mind back to last Christmas, how much of what you and your family received ended up as clutter?
 Do you still use it?
 Can you or your kids even remember what you got?

-Even if we all just bought one second-hand gift, that would be millions less ‘stuff’ produced and kept out of landfill.
+Even if we all just bought one second-hand gift, that would be tonnes less ‘stuff’ produced and ending up in landfill.

 Looking for the best second-hand gifts?
 Below are some ideas to help you find the perfect pre-loved gift for the right person.

 Whether it’s a game for the Xbox, a game of Scrabble in good nick, or a jigsaw puzzle, a good way to save on games is to buy them second-hand.

 A lot of Xbox/ PlayStation games are only ever played once.
 When the player has reached the end, the novelty of the game is over – their boredom is your gain.